mgrechanik/stuff/README_2.md

 ## Goal <span id="goal"></span>

-This  library allows to find the coordinates of the points you are looking for on image (```jpg``` format).
+This  library allows to find the coordinates of the points you are looking for on an image (```jpg``` format).

 The point is the set of nearby pixels of choosen color.

-For example when you draw a graph on image, we will find it's vertices.
+For example when you draw a graph on the image, we will find it's vertices.

 Out of the box we have two strategies to determite our points.

 1. ```DifferentColorsStrategy``` - when the point is different from background color.
 Default behavior.
 See Demo, picture 1.
 2. ```ChoosenColorStrategy``` - when point is defined by it's exact color.
 See Demo, picture 2.

-Вы можете создать свою стратегию поиска и использовать ее.
 You can create your own strategy and use it.

 Points could be of different size, so they could be easily seen, not just 1px size.
 We use parameter ```Searcher::$margin``` to determine all those pixels as one point.